 Broadway Market is the name of this road in east London’s London Fields area.
 But on Saturdays, an actual market does pop up here too, with a huge and varied range of vendors selling fruit and veg, specialty meats, vintage clothing, handmade accessories, chocolate, vegan cheese, and a lot more.

 Even if you end up in London Fields NOT on a Saturday, Broadway Market is a lovely little street lined with cafes, restaurants, book shops, boutique clothing stores, and more.
 The street and its vendors are moving towards being completely zero-waste as quickly as possible.

 For more local markets to visit, watch this video…

 The lifeline of this area in East London, from Hackney to Kings Cross, is Regent’s Canal.
 If you find yourself with decent weather, I’d recommend heading south on Broadway Market (mentioned above) until you hit the canal, and then head down the steps to the waterside and make a right (west), towards Haggerston and beyond.

 You’ll see lots of Londoners cycling, running, and walking along the canal, admiring the houseboats and just enjoying the journey.
 It’s really lovely!

 You can also go the opposite direction (east) and hit Victoria Park, which has been voted the best park in London for many years.
 Watch our guide for Victoria Park below…

 9. The Bike Shed

 The Bike Shed is a motorcycle shop, restaurant, cafe, and barbershop all rolled into one venue under four Victorian railway arches.
-The food at the restaurant is really good (try the vegan burger!) and it’s a pretty unique experience seeing bikers ride up to the shop for repairs while you’re chowing down and having a pint.
+The food at the restaurant is decent and it’s a pretty unique experience seeing bikers ride up to the shop for repairs while you’re chowing down and having a pint.